gdotgordon/fibsrv/README.md

 * `store` - there is a `Store` interface defined which satisfies the backend requirements of the service layer.
 These are simple queries, such as storing a memoized value, trying to fetch a memoized value if it exists, and counting the number memos whose fibonacci value is less than a specified target.
 There is a Postgres based store, as well as a hash-map based store (which was used to write and debug the service layer).

 The source code is well-commented, and specific details may be found in the code.

-Currently all of the tests are in the service layer, as this is the best place to execute all the logic.
-Given more time, tests are needed in the storage lyaer.

 ### Performance
 The memoization helps for sure and keeps resource usage down.
 Accessing the db add a lot of overhead as well.